Chapter I General provisions

 The review committee shall have the following duties:

-1. Provide opinions with purview over the overall public art planning, installation, education and promotion, and management and maintenance policies;
+1. provide consultations/opinions on the overall public art planning, installation, extension education, and management and maintenance policies;

-5. Review public art relocation and removal plans;
+6. review public art relocation and removal plans; and

-6. Handle other matters concerning funding, guidance, rewards, and administration.
+7. handle other matters concerning funding, guidance, awards, and administration.

-In addition to the above, the Ministry of Culture’s review committee shall be responsible for reviewing the database of visual arts experts and scholars of public art and handling cases covered under Paragraph 2 of Article 4 and Article 7.
+In addition to the above, the Ministry of Culture’s review committee shall be responsible for reviewing the database of visual arts experts and scholars connected with public art and handling cases covered under Subparagraph 2 of Paragraph 1 of Article 4 and Article 6.

-A quorum of one-half of review committee members shall be required to convene a meeting and to pass resolutions, and decisions shall be adopted by the vote of more than one-half of members present.
+A quorum of one-half of review committee members shall be required to convene a meeting and to pass resolutions, and decisions shall be approved with the vote of more than one-half of members present.

 The review committee shall convene at least once per year and may conduct ad-hoc meetings as needed.
 Committee members shall serve a term of two years and may be rehired.